 Together with this announcement, the Japanese manufacturer also released the first photos with the new car.

 Still, this is not the only surprise from the LA Auto Show, as the carmaker is also bringing the Outlander Sport compact CUV (RVR in Japan, ASX in Europe), a new car that will go on sale in North America by the end of this year.Read the entire article 2010 LA Auto Show Preview: 2011 Mitsubishi i-MiEV U.S.-Spec

 For the current financial year, which ends March 31, 2011, Mitsubishi expects to produce 9,000 units of its i-MiEV electric vehicle, as well as its sister models, the Peugeot iOn and Citroen C-Zero.
 Mitsubishi said that it intends to export 5,000 i-MiEVs, including models built for PSA/Peugeot-Citroen SA, during this time period.

 Meanwhile, the market in Japan will receive the remaining 4,000 units.
-A Mitsubishi spokesman said that for the 2011-2012 financial year, production will be increased to 18,000; and for 2012-2013, it will be raised even further to 40,000.
+A Mitsubishi spokesman said that for the 2011 to 2012 financial year, production will be increased to 18,000; and for 2012 to 2013, it will be raised even further to 40,000.
 The battery-powered minicar is slated to make its arrival in the US in late 2011.